Pasadena Burn Injury Lawyer

 - Neurological illness.

 - Avoid taking illegal drugs.
-This is dangerous for your health.
 Taking drugs will impact the way your body naturally operates.
 Not only will your brain suffer potential damage, but you may also have a difficult time controlling your actions while under the influence of drugs.
-As a result, you may unnecessarily put yourself in harm’s way and potentially suffer a traumatic brain injury.
+As a result, you may unnecessarily put yourself in harm’s way and potentially suffer a TBI.

 - Avoid texting and driving.
 You must pay full attention to the road.
-Your life is at risk when you decide to distract yourself from texting and driving.
-Regardless of how quickly you look at your phone, you are still putting yourself in danger becoming involved in a collision.
-You may also injure or kill others driving nearby, or harm a pedestrian walking across the street.
+Your life is at risk when you decide to distract yourself by texting and driving.
+Regardless of how quickly you look at your phone, you are still putting yourself in danger.
+You may also injure or kill other drivers and pedestrians nearby.

 - Install fall prevention equipment in your home.
 Ideally, you should: